nvictus/pqdict/docs/pqdict.rst

     Iterators and Views

     .. warning::
-        For the following sequences, order is arbitrary.
+        For the sequences returned by the following methods, the **iteration order is arbitrary**.

+        See further below for sorted iterators :meth:`popkeys`, :meth:`popvalues`, and :meth:`popitems`.

     .. method:: iter(pq)